SteveMutter/autodarts-Community-Docs/English/Resolution and FPS (Frame Rate).md

 Decreasing the brightness to 0 (or less more) will remove lag and increase fps.
 On desktops the graphics card controls the brightness and contrast so there is no issue there.
 So if you have a low end computer put graphics brightness to 0 (you have to try what`s best for you).
 Not to confuse that with the display brightness, those are 2 different brightness.
-And lower the contrast us much us possible, the colors…
+And lower the contrast us much us possible.

 ###### How to Increase the FPS on Your Webcam